RobTillaart/INA228/README.md

 ## Description

+**Experimental**

-**Experimental** library for the INA228 power sensor.
+The library for the INA228 power sensor differs from the better known INA226 in that it has a 20 bit ADC.
+This should result in higher precision however this is expected to only be visible with stable loads and low noise.
+Another important difference is that the INA228 works up to 85 Volts, which is more than twice the 36 volt of the INA226.

+The initial release 0.1.0 is **not** tested verified with hardware yet.
-Not all functionality is tested / investigated.
+Furthermore not all functionality is implemented, especially the diagnose alert, threshold and limits.

+Feedback as always is welcome.

 Read datasheet for details.

-This readme is preliminary (copy from INA226).

 ==> **USE WITH CARE**